 3. Travel West and check Westermarket on a Saturday, you can buy some lovely delicious market food and check out the awesome local stalls they have there.
 Once you’ve had your shopping fix take a cycle or tram towards Westerpark where you can chill out in the beautiful open park space, sunbathe in your swimmers or go for a lovely walk along the trail… Find more details at www.amsterdam.info/markets/westermarkt.

 4. If you love a good challenge and can do some smooth talking with the staff/elevator guy then this tip is perfect for you!
-Head up to the top of Hotel W and take in the amazing view of Amsterdam City.
+Head up to Mr Porter (Top of W Amsterdam Hotel) and take in the amazing view of Amsterdam City.
 Right in the heart of Amsterdam it is free to go upstairs (we have managed to charm our way upstairs a few times) if you do feel like splashing out on some cash you can even have a meal and drink up there but trust me it isn’t cheap.

 5. Head to Norderlicht Cafe, with its hip and quirky greenhouse style you can enjoy some delicious healthy food that won’t break the bank, or just chill outside in the open space whilst listening to the plethora of cultural activities and music they provide.
 If your a musician or singer you might also manage to catch (and play) their famous Amsterjam sessions of unscripted spontaneous jam sessions which run well into the evening.
 Its guaranteed to be an evening of music and fun if you decide to come here.
 If you can read Dutch or don’t mind trying to interpret badly translated english than head to noorderlichtcafe.nl for more information.